Free Calorie & BMI Calculator

 How accurate is this calorie calculator?

-The Mifflin-St Jeor equation predicts BMR within roughly ±10% for most adults, which is the same accuracy used by clinical dieticians.
+The Mifflin-St Jeor equation predicts BMR within roughly ±10% for most adults.
 The biggest source of error is the activity multiplier — people consistently over-estimate how active they are.
 If you're not losing weight on the predicted deficit after 2–3 weeks, drop one activity level and reassess.

 What's the difference between BMR and TDEE?

-BMR is the calories you burn doing nothing — lying in bed, fully rested.
-TDEE is BMR plus everything else: walking, training, digesting food, even fidgeting (known as NEAT, non-exercise activity thermogenesis).
+BMR is the calories you burn doing nothing.
+TDEE is BMR plus everything else: walking, training, digesting food, even fidgeting (known as NEAT).
 TDEE is the number that matters for weight management because it reflects your real-world calorie burn.

 How long does it take to lose 5 kg safely?

 At a moderate 0.5 kg-per-week deficit, around 10 weeks.
 Faster is possible but rarely sustainable — most people who lose weight quickly regain it within a year.
-Slow, consistent loss preserves muscle and metabolic rate, and is far easier to keep off long-term.
+Slow, consistent loss preserves muscle and metabolic rate.

 Do I really have to count calories forever?